Planning a Trip to Greece – Everything You Should Know

 Plaka, Koukaki, Kolonaki, Syntagma, and Psirri are the most famous neighbourhoods to stay in Athens.
 All of these neighbourhoods are easily accessible, close to some of the greatest historical sites, and combined with restaurants, bars, cafés, and shopping.

 When arranging a vacation to Greece, keep in mind that certain types of accommodations might make your trip even more memorable.
-Staying in a unique villa in Mykonos, a neoclassical building in Athens or a stone tower in Mani for example, are all one-of-a-kind experiences that are well worth the additional money.
+Staying in luxury villas in Paros, in a neoclassical building in Athens or a stone tower in Mani for example, are all one-of-a-kind experiences that are well worth the additional money.

 Essentials to Pack for Greece